A unique chance to join our team

-A real passion for gardening and wellbeing are essential, and significant actual gardening experience is preferable.
+A real passion for wellbeing, and good facilitation and interpersonal skills, are essential, and gardening experience is preferable.
 Strong interest in sustainability, resilience, and positive responses to climate change are desirable.
 You need to have good communication and group facilitation skills, and to be comfortable making approaches to potential clients.

 It will be helpful if you have some contacts and familiarity with one or more of our main potential client groups: we see these as gardening clubs, environmental groups, and wellbeing networks – maybe you can add to the list!

 7. HOW TO APPLY